-In addition to your active intake of water and fluids, your body uses a system of organs and hormone signals to regulate body fluids.
+Your body uses a system of organs and hormone signals to regulate body fluids.
 The kidneys play an important role in this fluid regulation by removing extra fluid from your bloodstream.
 The bladder stores this fluid waste until you urinate it out.
 Your body regulates fluid levels by making less urine when you need to replace fluid lost to sweating, or by making more urine when there is too much fluid in your body.

 Your brain regulates this process in a few ways.
 The hypothalamus, a part of the brain, regulates your feeling of thirst and the need to drink water.
-The brain also produces an anti-diuretic hormone (ADH), called vasopressin, which is stored in the pituitary gland after production.
+The brain also produces an antidiuretic hormone (ADH), also called vasopressin, which is stored in the pituitary gland after production.

 When any part of this regulation system breaks down, it can lead to diabetes insipidus.

 This is the most common form of DI and is caused by damage to the pituitary gland or hypothalamus.
 This damage means ADH cannot be produced, stored, or released normally.
 Without ADH, large amounts of fluid are released into the urine.